snatesh/OrthogonalPolys3D/README.md

 # OrthogonalPolys3D
 Orthogonal polynomials in 3D, based on a tensor product construction of 1D orthogonal polynomials.
 The 1D polynomials are defined in terms of a three-term recurrence relation derived with Gram-Schmidt on standard monomials.

+This was part of investigations I conducted in 2017 while at Illinois Rocstar.
+For the purpose of adaptive mesh refinement based on a-priori error erstimation, I was using the so-called patch-recovery method, which involves evaluating polynomial interpolants constructed over patches of a grid cell and comparing its evaluation to the nodal solution.
+This requires repeated solves of the normal equations, which are ill-conditioned in polynomial fitting.
+By using orthogonal polynomials, the normal equations are diagonal, so inversion is a trivial operation.
+However, this simple tensor product construction restricts the mesh to the rectilinear variety, while we generally used unstructured meshes with arbitrary polyhedral cell types.

+The C++ implementation is in the src and include folders, and the python2.7 folder contains my numpy implementation for comparison.
+Simple tests are in the testing folder, wrapping around the Google-test framework.